Edmund Drake-Brockman: Politics

 Drake-Brockman was elected to the Senate at the 1919 federal election, one of a number of former AIF commanders elected as Nationalists.
-He became a "loyal government supporter".
+He was the first native-born Western Australian to be elected to the Senate, and only the second to be elected to federal parliament (after Sir John Forrest).
+Drake-Brockman became a "loyal government supporter".
 In 1923, when parliament reconvened after the 1922 election, he was appointed as government whip.

 In parliament, Drake-Brockman spoke frequently on defence issues.
 He supported the government's Defence Bill 1921 which would have applied the United Kingdom's Army Act to the Australian military, and warned of Japanese aggression in the Pacific in the context of "the preservation of a White Australia".
 On trade policy, he "argued that the protective tariff disadvantaged the primary producing Western Australians" and opposed the government's establishment of the Tariff Board.
-Drake-Brockman was a member of several select committees, including that which recommended that the government commission Amalgamated Wireless (Australasia) to develop an overseas radio communication service.
+Drake-Brockman was a member of several select committees, including that which recommended that the government commission AWA to develop an overseas radio communication service.
 In 1925 he represented Australia at the League of Nations Assembly in Geneva.

 In 1924, Drake-Brockman was elected president of the Central Council of Australian Employers, an employers' federation, succeeding George Fairbairn.
 At the annual convention later in the year, he "urged the employers to strenuously resist the rising tide of socialism" and advocated a return to piece work rather than wages.

 Drake-Brockman did not recontest the 1925 federal election, in order to allow the Nationalists to put forward a joint ticket with their coalition partners the Country Party.
 He was the most junior of the three Nationalist senators in Western Australia up for re-election.
 His term expired in June 1926.